AstroMined/debtonator/docs/custom_instructions.md

 ## Memory Bank Foundation

-On Windows, the root of this project is located at `E:\code\debtonator\` and the Memory Bank files are located in `E:\code\debtonator\docs`.
+The root of this project is located at `/code/debtonator/`, the Memory Bank files are located in `/code/debtonator/docs/`, and the ADRs are located in 'code/debtonator/docs/adr' with subdirectories for frontend and backend.

 The Memory Bank consists of core files in Markdown format.
-Files build upon each other in a clear hierarchy, with `E:\code\debtonator\.clinerules` capturing project-specific patterns and standards.
+Files build upon each other in a clear hierarchy, with `/code/debtonator/.clinerules` capturing project-specific patterns and standards.

 ```mermaid
 flowchart TD